NyteshadeXT/PF2e-Core-Vault/4-Campaign/Age of Worms/The Hall of Harsh Reflections.md

 Zyrxog remains in the darkness throughout the fight, but anyone with darkvision can make out the mind flayer and can see that he wears the same symbol found on the papers in Telakin's room and on Telakin's forehead.

 **Development** Once combat is over, the party is free to explore the tunnel leading out of this area.
 After only 50 feet it joins the [[Ardentia City]] sewer system, and tracking the group becomes difficult. Тһе only clue the PCs have to the mind flayer's location is the note from Telakin's room and the residue on the drow's boots.
-This fungus can be identified with a DC 21 [[Skills#Nature|Nathre]] check as a relatively rare harmless fungus called Beggar's Gold that grows in underground urban environments.
+This fungus can be identified with a DC 21 [[Skills#Nature|Nature]] check as a relatively rare harmless fungus called Beggar's Gold that grows in underground urban environments.
 It is not present in any of the nearby tunnels or sewers.

 ### Part 4: Zyrxog's Domain
 Although the party has defeated Telakin and his doppelganger clan, they have only just begun to discover the conspiracy arrayed against them.
 Tracking down the mind flayer requires investigation below the streets of [[Ardentia City]] in the sewers beneath a business called Cold Forge, an armor and weapon smith located in the Seekers Quarter.